miekg/skydns2/README.md

     /skydns/local/domain/subdom/a - IP3
     /skydns/local/domain/subdom/b - IP4

-And you want `domain.local` to return (IP1, IP2) and `subdom.domain.local` to return
+And you want `domain.local` to return (IP1, IP2) and `subdom.domain.local` to
-(IP3, IP4).
-For this the two domains, need to be in different group.
+return (IP3, IP4).
+For this the two domains, need to be in different groups.
+What those groups are does not matter, as long as IP1 and IP2 belong to the same group which is *different* from the group IP3 and IP4 belong to.
+If a service is found *without* a group it is *always included*.

 ## Implementing a custom DNS backend

 The SkyDNS `server` package may be used as a library, which allows a custom